 \textbf{Dynamic deformable object manipulation} focuses on faster tasks, such as whipping \cite{nah_2020}, cloth flinging \cite{chen_efficiently_2022, 5979606}, and dynamic rope knotting \citep{yamakawa_dynamic_2013}.
 Iterative Residual Policy proposes online action refinement via a learned residual dynamics model \citep{chi_iterative_2022}.
 Related works study learning for whip targeting, combining structured motion primitives with online adaptation or reinforcement learning \citep{xiong_online_2021,wang_learning-based_2024}.

 Recent work has further explored dynamic cable and cloth behaviors with self-supervised data collection.
-Real2Sim2Real learning enables planar robot casting of cables by fitting simulators from physical rollouts \citep{lim_real2sim2real_2022}, and subsequent systems learn to dynamically manipulate fixed-endpoint cables via arcing motions \citep{zhang_robots_2024} or free-end cables in planar settings \citep{wang_self-supervised_2024}.
+Real2Sim2Real learning enabled planar robot casting of cables by fitting models to physical rollouts \citep{lim_real2sim2real_2022}, and subsequent systems learned to dynamically manipulate fixed-endpoint cables via arcing motions \citep{zhang_robots_2024} or free-end cables in planar settings \citep{wang_self-supervised_2024}.

-In \citet{ha2021flingbotunreasonableeffectivenessdynamic}, \citet{chi_iterative_2022}, and \citet{zhang_robots_2024}, system models are learned with large-scale simulated data, but our use of Model-Based ILC eliminates the need for large-scale simulated data collection.
+In \citet{ha2021flingbotunreasonableeffectivenessdynamic}, \citet{chi_iterative_2022}, and \citet{zhang_robots_2024}, approximate system models are learned with large-scale simulated data, but our use of model-based ILC eliminates the need for large-scale simulated data collection.

-In these works, commands are executed as feed-forward trajectories and demonstrate the repeatability of dynamic deformable object manipulation.
+In these works, commands are executed as feedforward trajectories and demonstrate the repeatability of dynamic deformable object manipulation.
 Similarly, we leverage feedforward trajectories in the flying knot task.